Mohammadjamiu/tahugo/content/misce-post/how-to-take-good-note-in-class.md

 draft: false
 ---

-Taking good notes in class can not only enhance your study performance but also increase your academic points.
+**Taking good notes in class can not only enhance your study performance but also increase your academic points**.

 That’s why to take good notes is vital as a student because there are times whereby you write down some things in your note, studied it and understood it well but as exams approaches,